-Figure 6 demonstrates another interesting application of our technique.
-Therein textures are synthesized from multiple source textures using our optimization method.
-In Fig. 6, four input textures of size 230×230 are used to interactively create a variety of designed textures of size 360×360 (Fig. 6b-1).
+Figure 6 demonstrates another interesting application of our technique, which synthesizes textures from multiple source textures using our optimization method.
+In Figure 6, four input textures of size 230×230 are used to interactively create a variety of designed textures of size 360×360 (Figure 6(b)-(1)).